-An automated external defibrillator looks like a costly investment.
-On the low end, you can expect to pay between $900 and $1,200 for an entry-level model.
-On the higher end, the price of an AED can exceed $2,000.
+An automated external defibrillator (AED) looks like a costly investment.
+On the low end, you can expect to pay between $1,400 and $1,600 for an entry-level model.
+On the higher end, the price of an AED can exceed $2,500.

-The right question to ask is not how much does an AED cost? but rather Why do they cost so much?
-When you break down the advanced features, the research and development, the production costs, and the true cost of ownership, it becomes apparent that AEDs are actually quite a bargain.
+The right question to ask is not how much do AEDs cost? but rather Why do they cost so much?
+When you break down the advanced features, the research and development, the production costs, and the true cost of ownership, it becomes apparent that AED units are actually quite a bargain.

 AED Research & Development Costs

 Research and development make up a sizable majority of spending for most medical device manufacturers, including AED manufacturers.
 Consider Philips, makers of the HeartStart series of AEDs.
-In 2017, the company spent nearly $460 million on R&D just for its personal health division.
+In 2022, the company spent the equivalent of $214.6 million on R&D just for its personal health division.
 And some manufacturers have been known to spend considerably more.
-In 2011, Medtronic (original makers of the Physio-Control Lifepak series) spent over a billion dollars on R&D alone, and they were distinguished as having one of the highest research budgets in the world.
+In 2023, Medtronic (the original makers of the Physio-Control Lifepak series) spent $2.696 billion on R&D alone, which is one of the highest research budgets in the world.

-- They must be meticulously designed and developed according to current medical science and guaranteed not to harm a patient in an emergency—such as by administering shock when shock is not needed or by delivering too much electricity to a patient’s heart
+- They must be meticulously designed and developed according to current medical science and guaranteed not to harm a patient in an emergency—such as by administering a shock when a shock is not needed or by delivering too much electricity to a patient’s heart.

 - They must improve on previous and competing models by offering enhanced technologies like Wi-Fi integration, biphasic waveform algorithms, and ECG recording capabilities.
 In most cases, the manufacturer must develop and fine-tune proprietary software systems that coach users, interpret heart rhythms, measure device readiness, and perform specialized features like toggling between multiple languages.